-The most widely used education savings vehicle is the 529 Savings Plan.
-Each state offers at least one plan, and there is no requirement for attending an institution within that state.
-The plan is funded with after-tax dollars, the earnings are tax-deferred, and withdrawals used for qualified education expenses are tax-free.
-These qualifying expenses include tuition and fees, books and supplies, computers and computer equipment.
-Additionally, room and board is considered a qualified expenses as long as the student is enrolled at least half-time.
+The most widely used education savings vehicle is the 529 savings plan.
+Each state offers at least one plan, but there is no requirement for attending an institution within that state.
+529 plans are funded with after-tax dollars, the earnings are tax-deferred, and withdrawals used for qualified education expenses are tax-free.
+These qualifying expenses include tuition and fees, books and supplies, computers, and computer equipment.
+Room and board are also considered a qualified expense as long as the student is enrolled at least half-time.
+Additionally, the account owner remains in control of the assets in the 529 plan at all times and these funds are not includable in their gross estate.